 FB’s algorithm analyzes a given to estimate how it will perform in front of a given audience.
 An ad that seems to be highly relevant and engaging will be given a better boost over its competition.

 3. Level of engagement

-The more your Facebook remarketing ads are shown, the more data Facebook will have in context to how many people have engaged with it.
-The more individuals engage with your ads, the more valuable it’ll appear in the eyes of Facebook’s algorithms.
+The more your Facebook retargeting ads are shown, the more data Facebook will have in context to how many people have engaged with it.
+The more individuals engage with your ads, the more valuable they’ll appear in the eyes of Facebook’s algorithms.

 In a way, you might need to spend a little more initially to gain engagement.
 Once your ads gain enough engagement to be well-considered by FB, you may lower your investment later.

 Now that you’ve gained all the knowledge on how you can run your Facebook retargeting campaign, you may begin with your launch.
 Depending on your specific campaign goal, you’ll be allowed to choose between being charged per click, conversion, or impression.

 - For generating brand awareness — You’ll just have the option to be charged per thousand impressions